 A chronological index of History Journal features and other stories of historical interest.
-Last updated on March 8, 2021.
+Click dates to see stories and photos.

 February 1882 – Oscar Wilde lectures in city: Oscar Wilde was on a lecture tour of the United States when he stopped at Fort Wayne in February 1882.
 He spoke at the St. Augustine Academy on Feb.
 16.